 5. I feel liberated.
 I know which foods suit my unique body and I eat more of that.
 I’ve been able to taste foods I could never have dreamed of eating when I was ‘dieting’ and didn’t worry about what was on my plate.
 I simply ate with intention and listened to my body and I have never felt better.

-This is why I'm so passionate about my programs being able to teach people how to truly listen to thier bodies once again.
+This is why I'm so passionate about my programs being able to teach people how to truly listen to their bodies once again.
 It's an amazing feeling to be in charge of my choices again and know that my health has only improved because of it.
-I look forward to 2017 and being able to teach others how to do the same.

 So I encourage you all this year to let go of the rules.
 Let go of someone telling you what you should and shouldn’t do and simply embrace your own inner wisdom.
 Think about what food makes you feel amazing mentally and physically.
 Eat more of that food and don’t worry about the in between.
 Eat as much of that food as humanly possible, find ways to add it in more and then when situations arise to eat something that makes you feel great mentally (but maybe not so much physically) simply make a conscious choice to consume it, and enjoy it.